-Reading Bloomberg Businessweek‘s interview with Barack Obama, I get the sense the president understands very well the big economic and social challenges of our time but still underestimates the impact of regulation on businesses.
+Reading Bloomberg Businessweek‘s interview with Barack Obama, I get the sense the president understands the big economic and social challenges of our time but still underestimates the impact of regulation on businesses.

 Businesses tend to resist such changes.
 They opposed regulations in the early nineteenth century and opposed the New Deal.

-Today’s economic elites are “inattentive to the issues of wages, incomes and opportunity for ordinary people,” said the president.
+Today’s economic elites are “inattentive to the issues of wages, incomes and opportunity for ordinary people,” according to the president.

 If you’re selling globalization and saying it’s great, even though each year, not just in the United States but across the advanced economy, you’re seeing more and more of a winner-take-all economy, where not just the top 1 percent, but the top .01 percent, are getting a larger and larger share, then, yes, it’s going to be pretty hard to make the argument that “Don’t worry, this is great for you.”